HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-2 EM Spectrum.md

   - Good for urban areas

 **Beyond the Test**: Other parts of the radio spectrum include:
-- Lower frequencies (like AM radio below HF)
+- Lower frequencies (like the "AM broadcast band" below HF)
 - Higher frequencies (microwaves above UHF)
 - Each range has unique properties that make it suitable for different uses